quick_reference_all

 • Repayment: Fixed monthly EMI

-• EMI (₹15L, 5yr): ₹33,740
+• EMI Example (₹15L, 5yr): ₹33,740/month

-• Best For: Capital expenditure, business expansion
+• Best For: Capital expenditure, machinery, expansion

 💧 Working Capital Loan

-• Purpose: Inventory, payroll, daily operations
+• Purpose: Inventory stocking, payroll, daily operations, receivables gap

 • Loan Amount: ₹2 Lakh – ₹50 Lakh

-• Interest Rate: 12% – 15%
+• Interest Rate: 12% – 15% p.a.

 • Tenure: 1 – 5 years